Bedtime Routines

 Why do school-aged children need a bedtime routine?

-Children between 6 and 12 years old undergo significant physical and mental development, requiring 9-12 hours of sleep each night.
-A consistent bedtime routine plays a crucial role in achieving this optimal sleep.
+Children between 6 and 12 years old experience significant physical and mental development, needing 9-12 hours of sleep each night.
+A consistent bedtime routine is crucial for achieving this optimal sleep.
+According to the Sleep Foundation, quality sleep is essential for everyone, but especially for teens who undergo profound development.

 Read our guide to bedtimes by age here: bedtimes by age